Watch Broadcast HDTV Without Monthly Fees

 It is recommended you place the antenna outdoors (or in an attic) at a height of 30 feet.
 Ideally, the antenna should point toward the La Feria area, where TV towers are located.
 And a clear line of sight is recommended (avoiding thick trees or tall buildings).

-You can call our engineering department during busienss hours at (956) 968-5555 for ideas to help improve signal reception.
+You can call our engineering department during business hours at (956) 968-5555 for ideas to help improve signal reception.